BioBoost/course_programming_from_base_to_ace/docs/01_introduction_to_computer_programming/README.md

 As a human it is **impossible to know how everything works**.
 While people may have a deep understanding of certain things, there will always be other things they don't know or understand.
 Do you know how a TV actually works?
 Or do you know the internal workings of a car?
 However that does not mean we cannot watch TV or drive a car.

 Since you are going to learn how to write computer programs, you will need to know a little bit about how a computer works.
-Your job will be try to instruct the computer to do things you want it to do.
+Your job will be trying to instruct the computer to do things you want it to do.

 Basically, writing software (computer programs, commonly called applications) involves **describing processes and procedures**; it involves the **authoring of algorithms**.
 Computer programming involves **developing lists of instructions** - the source code representation of software.
 The stuff that these instructions manipulate are different types of data, e.g., numbers, words, images, sounds, etc...
 It has been argued that in its current state, software development is less engineering and more of an art.